Name and Address Segments (NM1, N3, N4) in X12 EDI

 A provider’s address can almost always be found in the NPPES registry which contains information on all providers in the US, including their addresses.

-An additional piece of provider-related data that can supplied on a claim is provider’s specialty, expressed using their taxonomy code.
+An additional piece of provider-related data that can be supplied on a claim is the provider’s specialty, expressed using their taxonomy code.
 Providers can have multiple specialties so specifying the exact code used as part of the service may be sometimes mandated by insurance companies.
 The taxonomy code is provided using the PRV segment.